AdityaSeth777/Audio-SpectraCLI/Readme.md

                                       |_|
 ```

-Audio Spectrum Visualization is a Python project that visualizes real-time audio input as a spectrum using Fast Fourier Transform (FFT).
+## Audio Spectrum Visualization is a Python project that visualizes real-time audio input as a spectrum using Fast Fourier Transform (FFT).
 It provides an interactive CLI interface for users to start the visualization and exit the program.

+#### Notable point : From v4.0, I have implemented a whole new code using PyQt5, which you will find evident here in the new main default code - ['main.py'](./Audio_SpectraCLI/main.py) and the ['test.py'](./tests/test.py) case supporting that.

+#### The ['main-old.py'](./Audio_SpectraCLI/main-old.py), which is the code for the main file for v3.2, and the ['test-old.py'](./tests/test-old.py) case supporting that, is DEPRECATED.

-## Current Features (with respect to 3.2)
+## Current Features (with respect to 4.0)

 - Real-time visualization of Fast Fourier Transform (FFT) spectrum of audio input.
 - Support for adjusting parameters such as duration, sampling rate, and block size.
 - Seamless integration with SoundDevice for audio input capture.
 - Customizable Frequency Range: Allow users to specify the frequency range to display in the spectrum.
 - Color Customization: Provide options for users to customize the colors used in the spectrum visualization.
+- Added PyQt5 modules that enables user input for Duration (in seconds), Sampling Rate (in Hz), and Block Size.
+- Much more dynamic and user-controlled interface.

 ## Packaging

 ```
 Audio-SpectraCLI/

+├── .gitignore
-│   CODE_OF_CONDUCT.md
+├── CODE_OF_CONDUCT.md
-│   Contributing.md
+├── Contributing.md
-│   Dockerfile
+├── Dockerfile
-│   LICENSE
+├── LICENSE
-│   Readme.md
+├── Readme.md
-│   requirements.txt
+├── requirements.txt
-│   setup.cfg
+├── setup.cfg
+├── setup.py
+├── .github/
-│   setup.py
+│   └── workflows/
-│
+│       ├── docker-publish.yml
-├───.github
-│   └───workflows
+│       ├── label.yml
-│           python-publish.yml
+│       └── python-publish.yml
+├── Audio_SpectraCLI/
-│
+│   ├── main-old.py
-├───Audio_SpectraCLI
-│       main.py
+│   ├── main.py
-│       __init__.py
+│   └── __init__.py
-│
-└───tests
-        main.py
+└── tests/
+    ├── test-old.py
+    └── test.py
 ```

 ## Installation & Usage (Using PIP)